amirardalan/amirardalan.com/README.md

 - Upload images to Cloudinary and a markdown URL is auto inserted into the blog post content.
 - Browse your Cloudinary Media Library and delete or insert images into blog posts

+### Other Features

+- Automated Photo gallery using Cloudinary Webhooks

 ---

 ## Setup: